ben-blazado/CarND-Kidnapped-Vehicle-Project/README.md

 ### The Particle Filter

-The screenshot above indicates the particle filter error at the last time step was 0.107 and 0.098 meters along the x and y axis respectively, and the heading error was 0.004 radians.
-The particle filter was able to complete the simulation in 49 seconds.
+The screenshot above indicates the

 The following sections describe the behavior of the particle filter.